OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ```
 Available mobility types are:

 * `mobility_law='SimpleGlide'`: simple linear mobility law where dislocation segments glide on the planes defined by their normal (nx,ny,nz).
 It does not require a crystal type and thus does not check whether the planes are crystallographically relevant.
 All Burgers vectors are treated equally.
-Is provided for testing purposes only.
+It is provided for testing purposes only.
 Specific mobility parameters:
     - `mob` (optional): isotropic mobility coefficient used for all dislocation character angles in 1/(Pa.s).
 Default: 1.0
     - `Medge` (optional): mobility coefficient used for the edge dislocation component in 1/(Pa.s).
 Must be used in pair with `Mscrew`.
 Mixed dislocation mobility coefficient will be linearly interpolated between edge and screw values.
 Default value: none.
     - `Mscrew` (optional): mobility coefficient used for the screw dislocation component in 1/(Pa.s).
 Must be used in pair with `Medge`.
 Default value: none.

-* `mobility_law='FCC_0'`: generic linear mobility law for FCC crystals.
+* `mobility_law='FCC_0'`: generic planar, linear mobility law for FCC crystals.
 Requires `crystal` to be set to `'fcc'` in the global parameters dictionary.
-Motion is only allowed on {111} planes.
+Motion is only strictly allowed on {111} planes.
 Junction nodes are restricted to move along their line direction (glide plane intersections).
+By default, glide constraints are enforced by systematically projecting node velocities onto their glide planes.
 Mobility coefficients are linearly interpolated between edge and screw values.
 Specific mobility parameters:
     - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
     - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
     - `vmax` (optional): maximum dislocation velocity in m/s.
 A relativistic capping of the velocity is applied if specified.
 Default: none.